A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera: Introduction

 Taking advantage of measurements from an LRF or a LIDAR combined with a camera, however, requires precise knowledge of the relative pose (orientation and position) between them.
 This is a classical extrinsic calibration problem where the objective is to determine the transformation between two coordinate frames.
 Establishing correspondences between two sensors is easier for 3D LIDARs since distinct features can be identified both among laser points and in the camera image.
 Existing methods include 3D LIDAR-camera calibration by using a circle-based calibration target~\cite{circleBased} and an arbitrary trihedron~\cite{trihedron}.

 Extrinsic calibration of a 2D LRF is more challenging because a 2D LRF produces only a single scanning plane for each pose which is invisible from the regular camera.
 This makes it difficult to find correspondences.
-Therefore, additional constraints must be used.
-We note that if we were given the correspondences between laser points and their images (e.g. IR camera) the extrinsic calibration problem reduces to a standard P$n$P (Perspective-n-Point) computation~\cite{PNP}.
-However, in our case, these correspondences are unknown.
-We study this extrinsic calibration problem and make the following contributions:
+Therefore, additional constraints must be used. \emph{We note that if we were given the correspondences between laser points and their images (e.g. IR camera) the extrinsic calibration problem reduces to a standard P$n$P (Perspective-n-Point) computation~\cite{PNP}.
+However, in our case, these correspondences are unknown.}

-\begin{itemize} \item We show that a single observation of two non-coplanar triangles sharing a common side (See Fig.~\ref{fig:cameralaserRig}) suffices to unambiguously solve the calibration problem. \item Even though planar, triangular or V-shaped rectangular patterns have already been proposed to solve the calibration problem, we show that previous methods do not sufficiently constrain the calibration problem to allow for a unique solution.
-Therefore, they rely on a large number of measurements and a good initial estimate. \item We present a robust method to calibrate from a single observation in the presence of noise. \item For additional accuracy, we show that by using only a few additional observations, our method achieves significantly smaller error than existing methods. \end{itemize}